Frequently Asked Questions

 consistency.
 Quite simply it's just not possible to make bowls that go

-very narrow on a green, but still pass on a test table, play
+very narrow on a green, but still show full bias and pass on a test table, play

 consistently